puppetlabs/puppetlabs-postgresql/README.md

 Overrides the locale during creation of the database.

-Default value: The default defined during installation.
+Default value: the default defined during installation.

 ##### `owner`

 Sets a user as the owner of the database.

-Default value: '$user' variable set in `postgresql::server` or `postgresql::globals`.
+Default value: `$user` variable set in `postgresql::server` or `postgresql::globals`.

 ##### `password`

+Required.

-**Required** Sets the password for the created user.
+Sets the password for the created user.

 ##### `tablespace`